PikachuPenial/Titanmod/PATCHNOTES.md

 - ADS spread now matches the hip fire spread on all shotguns
 - Slug Ammunition now makes shotguns completely accurate while ADSing

+*GSH-18*
+- Increased damage to 28 (previously 25)

 *Makarov*
 - Increased damage to 33 (previously 26)

+*Mas 38*
+- Decreased vertical recoil to 25 (previously 45)
+- Decreased horizontal recoil to 10 (previously 15)

+*KRISS Vector*
+- Decreased vertical recoil to -15 (previously -25)
+- Decreased horizontal recoil to 10 (previously 15)

 *Point Shooting Attachment*
 - Added Point Shooting to the GSH-18, M1911, Mac 10 and PM-9

 **>QOL & BUG FIXES**
+- Brand new spawn logic that should avoid spawns with other players nearby and should fix instances of spawning inside other players

 - Extensive micro-optimization throughout the gamemode

 - The maximum FOV for the custom FOV system has been increased to 144 (previously 125)